SublimeText/LaTeXTools/README.markdown

  * On Windows, Sumatra
  * On Linux, Evince

 However, it is possible to use other programs to view PDF files.
-Currently the only non-default viewers supported are Preview.appp on OS X and Okular on Linux (patches welcome!).
-Preview can be selected by changing the `viewer` setting in your LaTeXTools preferences to `"preview"`.
-Okular can be used by changing the `viewer` setting in your LaTeXTools preferences to `"okular"`.
-See the [Viewer Settings](#viewer-settings) section for more details.
-For a manner of supporting other viewers, please see the section on [Alternate Viewers](#alternate-viewers) below.
+Currently, there are viewers available for Preview.app, Okular and Zathura.
+These viewers can be chosen by changing the `"viewer"` setting.
+See the [Viewer Settings](#viewer-settings) section for details.
+If you are using an alternate viewer, please see the relevant section under [Alternate Viewers](#alternate-viewers) for any caveats or other instructions.
+In addition, there is a viewer, called the Command Viewer which can be used to launch a PDF document using the command line.

 ## Keybindings